 Solid-state drives (SSDs) load games and transfer data faster than hard disk drives (HDDs), but cost more per gigabyte.
 When considering an SSD, it is important to consider read/write speeds to gauge performance.
 For gaming, a PCIe NVMe M.2 SSD is a must.
 It delivers 5-10x the speed of a SATA III SSD, making it ideal for games that rely heavily on storage access speeds.

 Are SSDs good for long-term storage these days?

 The above are my opinions and thoughts from the past few years.
 If so, SSDs are not as popular or mature as they are now.
 Advances in SSD technology make SSDs a good choice for today’s long-term storage.

-Summarizing the above, the most important factors affecting the lifespan of an SSD are temperature, read/write frequency, and power charge.
+The most important factors affecting the lifespan of an SSD are temperature, read/write frequency, and power charge.
 We will then focus on these three aspects in the sections below.

-Typically manufacturers consider data retention as part of their specifications or as part of their drive warranty.
+Temperature: Typically manufacturers consider data retention as part of their specifications or as part of their drive warranty.

 The Joint Electron Device Engineering Council (JEDEC) Solid State Technology Association sets a one-year industry standard for consumer drives.

 There is a JEDEC SSD specification explanatory presentation that analyzes the effect of temperature on the lifespan of an SSD.
 According to Alvin, the amount of time data is typically retained on some SSDs when not in use is halved for every 9°F (or 5°C) increase in temperature.